Functions with parameters may be defined as shown in the examples below.

 val x = [[21, 7], [42, 14], [96, 21]] zip(x...) # result == [21, 42, 96, 7, 14, 21]

-zip(mapX([7], [14, 21], by=fn ... x: x)...) # result == [7, 7, 14, 21]
+zip(mapX([7], [14, 21], by=fn x...: x)...) # result == [7, 7, 14, 21]

-val a = fn(... x) { } # accepts 0 or more arguments val b = fn(...[1..9] x) { } # accepts 1 to 9 arguments val c = fn(x, ...[4] y) { } # accepts 5 arguments val d = fn(x, ...[2 .. ] y) { } # accepts 3 or more arguments val e = fn(x, ...[2 ..
-6] y) { } # accepts 3 to 7 arguments
+val a = fn(x...) { } # accepts 0 or more arguments val b = fn(x...[1..9]) { } # accepts 1 to 9 arguments val c = fn(x, y...[4]) { } # accepts 5 arguments val d = fn(x, y...[2 .. ]) { } # accepts 3 or more arguments val e = fn(x, y ...[2 ..
+6]) { } # accepts 3 to 7 arguments

 Argument/parameter expansion is considered to be positional and does not conflict with parameters by name.
+Parameters by name always follow positional parameters.